 For example, Minnesota’s exchange used the exceptional circumstances provision to issue a week-long special enrollment period at the end of the open enrollment period for 2017 coverage, in order to allow Minnesota residents to take advantage of a newly-enacted state premium rebate (the legislation for the rebate was signed just a few days before the end of open enrollment).

 In cases of serious natural disasters, the exchanges are likely to issue blanket extensions.
 This was the case in several states for 2018 coverage following the 2017 hurricane season that caused significant damage along the Gulf coast.
-HHS announced that there would be a special enrollment period through December 31, 2017 for anyone living in areas that FEMA deemed eligible for public assistance or individual assistance following Hurricanes Irma, Maria, Nate, and Harvey.
+HHS announced that there would be a special enrollment period through December 31, 2017 (and later extended through March 31, 2018) for anyone living in areas that FEMA deemed eligible for public assistance or individual assistance following Hurricanes Irma, Maria, Nate, and Harvey.
 That included anyone living in the following areas (or who lived in one of these areas when the hurricanes hit, even if they subsequently moved to a different area):

 - The whole state of Georgia